The Securities Litigation Review: Germany

 Securities constitute a private law contract between the issuer and the security holder.
-German securities are, therefore, primarily governed by civil law, namely, the law of obligations (codified in the German Civil Code) and – as far as equity securities are concerned – by corporate law.
+German securities are, therefore, primarily governed by civil law, namely, the law of obligations (codified in the German Civil Code (BGB)) and – as far as equity securities are concerned – by corporate law.

 Individual types of securities or specific features of their legal status can be subject to specific civil law legislation, sometimes with public law elements.
 For example:

-- bonds and the rights of bondholders are dealt with in the Bonds Act (SchVG);
+- bonds and the rights of bondholders are dealt with in the Bonds Act;

-- the safekeeping of securities is governed by the Safe Custody Act (DepotG); and
+- the safekeeping of securities is governed by the Safe Custody Act; and

 - the Stock Corporation Act includes numerous provisions that apply specifically to public stock corporations (i.e., stock corporations listed on a regulated market).
 According to modern academic interpretation they form – together with relevant capital markets' supervisory law (see Section I.ii) – what is called the 'law of public stock companies'.2

 Publicly offered or traded securities, as well as issuers and intermediaries, are subject to a comprehensive set of regulations, which are supervised and enforced by the German Federal Financial Supervisory Authority (BaFin).
 Security-related supervisory law in Germany is deeply rooted in harmonised European legislation, which aims to create a unified European financial market.
-The most prominent example is the revised Markets in Financial Instruments Directive (MiFID II)3 that was transposed into German national law as of 3 January 2018, becoming effective together with the Markets in Financial Instruments Regulation (MiFIR).
-The MiFID II/MiFIR rules contain provisions for investor protection, in particular for the safeguarding of clients' assets, product governance and monetary and non-monetary inducements, as well as a comprehensive regulation of market infrastructure (trading venues and systematic internalisers).
+The most prominent examples are the revised Markets in Financial Instruments Directive (MiFID II)3 and the Markets in Financial Instruments Regulation (MiFIR).
+The MiFID II/MiFIR rules contain provisions for investor protection, in particular for the safeguarding of clients' assets, product governance and monetary and non-monetary inducements, as well as comprehensive regulation of market infrastructure (trading venues and systematic internalisers).

-In addition, the updated Market Abuse Directive (MAD II)4 and a new Market Abuse Regulation (MAR)5 became effective as of July 2016.
-MAR has replaced a large amount of national law and establishes a single rulebook on market integrity.
-The new framework applies equally to traditional trading platforms, multilateral trading facilities (MTF) and organised trading facilities (OTF).
-MAR regulates, among other things, insider trading, market manipulation, ad hoc disclosure of insider information, over-the-counter trading and high-frequency trading.
+In addition, the updated Market Abuse Directive (MAD II)4 and the Market Abuse Regulation (MAR)5 establish a European single rulebook on market integrity.
+MAR regulates insider trading, market manipulation, ad hoc disclosure of insider information, over-the-counter trading and high-frequency trading.
 The implementation of MAD II has provided for a massive upgrade of administrative sanctions in case of deliberate or negligent offences against MAR rules.

-Furthermore, the UCITS-Directive6 and the AIFMD7 harmonise the supervisory requirements for open-end and closed-end funds, the Prospectus Regulation8 provides for rules on the drawing up and approvals of prospectuses to be published when securities are offered to the public or admitted to trading on a regulated market, and the Take Over Directive9 provides for a European framework for public mandatory and takeover bids.
+Furthermore, the UCITS Directive6 and the Alternative Investment Fund Managers Directive (AIFMD)7 harmonise the supervisory requirements for open-end and closed-end funds, the Prospectus Regulation8 provides for rules on the drawing up and approvals of prospectuses to be published when securities are offered to the public or admitted to trading on a regulated market, and the Takeover Directive9 provides for a European framework for public mandatory and takeover bids.

 Since 2018, the European Commission has used a strategy to integrate sustainability considerations into its financial policy framework to mobilise finance for sustainable growth.10 As a substantial building block of this initiative, the Sustainable Finance Disclosure Regulation (SFDR)11 came into effect on 10 March 2021.
-The SFDR requires financial market participants to provide detailed information on their ESG products and the way they manage sustainability risks.
-In addition, and pursuant to an amendment of MiFID II, financial advisers and asset managers will have to explore any ESG preferences from their clients.
+The SFDR requires financial market participants to provide detailed information on their environmental, social and governance (ESG) products and the way they manage sustainability risks.
+In addition, and pursuant to an amendment of MiFID II, financial advisers and asset managers will have to explore any ESG preferences from their clients from August 2022.

-Meanwhile, the European Securities and Markets Authority (ESMA)12 covered (nearly) all areas of MiFID II, MiFIR, MAR and UCITS-Directive/AIFMD with a comprehensive set of guidelines and Q&As.
-While being formally addressed to the national competent authorities, such 'soft law' is regarded as de facto binding by market participants in the course of their day-to-day operations.
-In addition, BaFin issued separate FAQs on MAR and revised further parts of the Issuer's Guide.
-Module C – 'Regulations under the Market Abuse Regulation (MAR)' of the 5th edition of the Issuer's Guide was published on 22 April 2020 and replaces Chapters III to VII of the 4th edition of the Issuer's Guide.
-The revised and updated version notably takes into account the changes that have been brought about by the MAR and other new regulatory laws in the EU and Germany.
-In addition, further examples from practical work have been included and explanations (e.g., relating to intermediate steps) have been made more precise to reflect recent case law.
+The European Securities and Markets Authority12 covers (nearly) all areas of MiFID II, MiFIR, MAR and the UCITS Directive and the AIFMD with a comprehensive set of guidelines and a Q&A. While being formally addressed to the national competent authorities, such 'soft law' is regarded as de facto binding by market participants.
+In addition, BaFin issued separate FAQs on MAR and revised further parts of the Issuer Guidelines, namely Module C – 'Regulations under the Market Abuse Regulation (MAR)', in 2020.

 Against this background, the following (most relevant) pieces of supervisory law relating to securities in Germany are to be construed in the light of their respective European framework legislation: